tmds/Tmds.DBus/README.md

 Task<IDisposable> WatchStateChangedAsync(Action<(DeviceState newState, DeviceState oldState, uint reason)> action);
 ```

-When we run our application again, we see more meaningfull messages.
+When we run our application again, we see more meaningful messages.

 ```
 $ dotnet run